naftaliharris/numutil/README.md

     $ nosetests --with-coverage test.py

-You can test numutil yourself with
+You can test numutil yourself with nosetests, as above, or with

     $ python test.py